mongodb-js/react-leaflet-heatmap-layer/README.md

 - `useLocalExtrema`: whether to always have a local minimum and maximum in the viewport (default: false)
 - `blur`: blur for heatmap points (default: 15)
 - `gradient`: object defining gradient stop points for heatmap e.g. `{ 0.4: 'blue', 0.8: 'orange', 1.0: 'red' }` (default: `simpleheat` package default gradient)
-- `onStatsUpdate`: called on redraw with a { min, max, bounds, zoom } object containing:
+- `onStatsUpdate`: called on redraw with a { min, max } object containing:
   - The global minimum (or local minimum if `useLocalExtrema` is true)
   - The global maximum (or local maximum if `useLocalExtrema` is true)
-  - An object containing the leaflet bounds
-  - The maps zoom level

 ## Example